Extract images from PDF-files

-The following work sequence shows you how to install a script that makes it possible to extract all image files from a PDF file by using the menue of the right mouse button.
-The images are saved in a new folder that has the name of the PDF file (e.g. "puclication.pdf") plus "_images".
-In this case the name of the new folder would be "publication.pdf_images".
+The following work sequence shows you how to install a script that allows to extract all image files from a PDF file by using the menu of the right mouse button.
+The images are saved in a new folder that has the name of the PDF file (e.g. puclication.pdf) plus _images.
+In this case the name of the new folder would be publication.pdf_images.

-- Install the package "nautilus-script-manager" on your system
+1. Install the package nautilus-script-manager on your system

-- Create a file e.g. with the name "extract PDF images.sh"
+3. Create a file e.g. with the name extract PDF images.sh

-Click with the right mouse button on the file and change the properties to "executable".
+4. Click with the right mouse button on the file and change the properties to executable.

 #!/bin/bash